ordina-jworks/ordina-jworks.github.io/_posts/2019-08-31-Monitoring-serverless-apps-on-AWS.md

 # Monitoring your serverless environment
 * custom cloudwatch metrics
+If you’re making additional network calls during the invocation then you’ll pay for those additional execution time, and your users would have to wait that much longer for the API to respond.
+Instead, process the logs from CloudWatch Logs after the fact.
+* Custom metrics?
+publishing custom metrics requires additional network calls that need to be made during the function’s execution, adding to user-facing latency.
+You could solve this by logging the data needed for the metric as a custom formatted log.
 * execution time vs billed duration
 * provisioned memory vs memory used

 ### Third Party Tools